This page is a collection of things I’ve learnt about any techniques and components to build the car.

 HSS Drill bit – HSS stands for ¨High Speed Steel¨ and typically refers to drill bits that are suitable for drilling through metal (as opposed to wood or masonry)

 IVA – Individual Vehicle Assessment – this is the government test for new cars, similar to an MOT but a bit more in depth.
 You need to pass this for the car to get licence plates and be road legal.
-You can do it yourself, but I have no intention of doing this as I can’t stand bureaucracy, so I’m hoping to get the dealer to take care of it for me!
+You can ‘present’ the car yourself and lots of builders do, however I can’t stand bureaucracy, so I got the dealer I bought this car from to present it for me.

 Loctite/Threadloc – This is like glue for nuts and bolts.
 If you apply some loctite to the thread of the bolt and then tighten it will ‘set’ similar to glue.
 This means if you need to torque up a bolt with threadlock, make sure you torque it immediately, don’t come back to torque later.